b3-exmo/b3-exmo.github.io/docs/Tithing money/index.md

 &nbsp;

 ## It's a privilege!
->One of the blessings of membership in The Church of Jesus Christ of Latter-day Saints is ==the privilege of paying tithing==.
+> *One of the blessings of membership in The Church of Jesus Christ of Latter-day Saints is ==the privilege of paying tithing==.
 This privilege is a double blessing.
 By paying tithing, Church members show their gratitude to God for their blessings and their resolve to trust in the Lord rather than in material things.
-They also help further the work of the Lord in the earth, blessing others of God’s children with the opportunity to learn of Him and grow in the gospel.
+They also help further the work of the Lord in the earth, blessing others of God’s children with the opportunity to learn of Him and grow in the gospel.*
 >
->==[[#City Creek Mall|Tithing funds are always used for the Lord’s purposes]]==—to build and maintain temples and meetinghouses, to sustain missionary work, to educate Church members, and to carry on the work of the Lord throughout the world.
+> *==[[#City Creek Mall|Tithing funds are always used for the Lord’s purposes]]==—to build and maintain temples and meetinghouses, to sustain missionary work, to educate Church members, and to carry on the work of the Lord throughout the world.*

 — _[Topics and Questions: Tithing](https://www.churchofjesuschrist.org/study/manual/gospel-topics/tithing?lang=eng&id=p2#p2)_, Overview

 &nbsp;

->. . . and then [my mother] thanked our Heavenly Father for ==the privilege of living the law of tithing==.
+> *. . . and then [my mother] thanked our Heavenly Father for ==the privilege of living the law of tithing==.
 I immediately experienced a feeling of comfort and assurance.
-Living ==the law of the tithe was a privilege== and would bring blessings.
+Living ==the law of the tithe was a privilege== and would bring blessings.*

 — _[Tithing: A Privilege](https://www.churchofjesuschrist.org/study/general-conference/1998/04/tithing-a-privilege?lang=eng&id=p3#p3)_, Elder Ronald E. Poelman, General Conference April 1998

 &nbsp;

 To me, this is such a fascinating word choice.
 Can that privilege be revoked?
 Is the law of consecration a privilege that got revoked?
 Are other commandments described as privileges?
-Or is it just this commandment which has a quantifiable, measurable transaction (at least on one side)?
+Is the Word of Wisdom a privilege?
+Or is it just this one commandment which is a quantifiable, measurable transaction (at least on one side)?

 &nbsp;